I think we can all agree:

 I had planned to have a wicked sick fun month but had to cancel most plans including my trip to the Download Festival as I was swamped with work.

-I did create a bunch of content though including how to start a blog, how link colour affects conversion, if the sidebar should be left or right aligned & a look at Google Alerts vs TalkWalker Alerts along with the 2 regular features.
+I did create a bunch of content though including how to start a blog, how link color affects conversion, if the left sidebar and right sidebar alignment matters & a look at Google Alerts vs TalkWalker Alerts along with the 2 regular features.

 Primary Hard Disk Failed